-- Increased priority for walking and wheeling in our existing streets and places by ensuring when upgrading existing pedestrian infrastructure that it meets the highest accessibility standards - Ensuring, when investing in new pedestrian infrastructure including new development and active travel projects such as Greenways, that these are required to meet the highest accessibility standards - Ensuring that maintenance of walking and wheeling infrastructure is prioritised under a new approach - Ensuring that high standards are in place for utility companies when work takes place on footways, ensuring accessible routes are in place during works and that reinstated footways meet accessibility standards.
+- Ensuring priority for walking and wheeling in our existing streets and places when upgrading existing roads infrastructure. - Ensuring, when upgrading existing or investing in new pedestrian infrastructure including new development and active travel projects such as Greenways or public realm improvements, that these are required to meet the highest accessibility standards. - Ensuring that maintenance of walking and wheeling infrastructure is prioritised under a new approach. - Ensuring that high standards are in place for developers, utility companies and others when work takes place on footways, ensuring easily identifiable accessible routes are in place during works and that all reinstatements in footways and carriageways (including crossings) are required to meet accessibility standards.